Conditional Frechet Inception Distance: Conditional Wasserstein

-In the context of conditional models, it makes sense to restrict the attention to the case in which $x\sim\hat x$, i.e. $\PP_x=\PP_{\hat x}$.
-This yields the Restricted Wasserstein Distance (RWD)
+Remarkably, WD does not need access to the joint distribution of $\{y, \hat y\}$ and relies on the joint distribution that minimizes the MSE.

-Finally, we introduce the conditional Wasserstein distance denoted by CWD.
-Given some $x$, one can use ${\mathcal{W}}({\mathbb{Q}}_{y|x};{\mathbb{Q}}_{\hat y|x})$.
+Based on the above definitions, we are now ready to define CWD.
+Given some $x$, one can use ${\mathcal{WD}}({\mathbb{Q}}_{y|x};{\mathbb{Q}}_{\hat y|x})$.
 But this will result in a function of $x$ which is a random variable.
-Therefore, we define CWD by taking an outer expectation with respect to $x$:
+Therefore, similarly to (\ref{cmse}), we define CWD by taking an outer expectation with respect to $x$: